 Babies are the worst offenders when it comes to stains.
 They are messy little creatures!
 Somehow a bib never seems to do the job.
 With my second child I gave up on bibs and just let him get dirty.
 I knew I could get the stain out later.
 Plus, I was a whole lot happier at mealtime not having to worry about clothes.
 I am a firm believer in hand-me-downs, so this was important!

-Natural ways to remove stains with ingredients you already have
+Other natural ways to remove stains with ingredients you already have

-- Sun – when I used cloth diapers the sun was my best friend.
+- The Sun – when I used cloth diapers the sun was my best friend.
 It could bleach out the nastiest of stains on a prefold

 - Baking Soda – freshens odors and lifts stains